Laurence C. Smith

 UCLA Climate Scientist and Author

 Dr. Laurence C. Smith is one of the world's most respected climate scientists, whose work envisions the future of a warmed planet.
 His debut book, The World in 2050: Four Forces Shaping Civilizations Northern Future, is a work of enormous scope, cross-cutting themes of population demographics, globalization, natural resource demand, and climate change.
 It's science fiction without the fiction.
 Smith is Professor and Chair of Geography and Professor of Earth & Space Sciences at UCLA and has published more than seventy articles in leading journals including Science, Nature, and PNAS.
+His recent paper on shipping routes in the Arctic was named one of the top 10 news stories of 2013 by the Proceedings of the National Academy of Sciences of the United States of America.

 The New North